antoniocarlosortiz/personal-documentation/encountered-bugs and notes.md

-#MAJOR BUGS (That to took me a while to solve) and other notes.
+#Bugs that to took me a while to solve and other notes.

 ####FLASK API TEMPLATE
 * ```no module named shared libs``` while running alembic: virtualenv for web app must have not been started.